WuJie1010/TSP-PRL/README.md

 # Tree-Structured Policy based Progressive Reinforcement Learning for Temporally Language Grounding in Video (AAAI2020)
-By Jie Wu, Guanbin Li, Si Liu, Liang Lin.
-This repository contains the pytorch codes and trained models described in the paper "Tree-Structured Policy based Progressive Reinforcement Learning for Temporally Language Grounding in Video".
+This repository contains the pytorch codes and trained models described in the paper "Tree-Structured Policy based Progressive Reinforcement Learning for Temporally Language Grounding in Video" By Jie Wu, Guanbin Li, Si Liu, Liang Lin.

 ## Requirements
 - Python 2.7